ncbi/cxx-toolkit/pages/ch_cmconfig.md

     NCBI_requires(X)
     NCBI_optional_components(Y)

-X and Y may be anything, but they should described, which means the following variables should be defined:
+X and Y may be anything, but they should be described, which means the following variables should be defined:

 -   **NCBI_COMPONENT_X_FOUND** - defined as *YES* if component *X* is found